MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-ready-business.md

 ## Company Information

-Under **Company Settings** you can view and edit setup information about the current company, much of this was prefilled if you completed the **Set Up Company** assisted setup when signing up for [!INCLUDE[prod_short](includes/prod_short.md)].
+In the **Company Information** page, you can view and edit setup information about the current company.
+Some of the information is set up as part of the **Get Started** checklist.
 If you want to change the company logo, contact information, bank settings, or tax information, you can do it from this page.

 ## Adding Users and Permissions

-If you need to add more users, this is done from Microsoft 365 Admin Center.
+If you need to add more users, this is done from Microsoft 365 admin center.
 For more information, see [Create Users According to Licenses](ui-how-users-permissions.md).

-When users are created in Microsoft 365, they can be imported into the **Users** page by using the **Get Updates from Office 365** action.
+When users are created in Microsoft 365, they can be imported into the **Users** page by using the **Get Updates from Microsoft 365** action.
 You can then proceed to assign permissions to users and to organize them in user groups.
 For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

 ## Getting Help

-In [!INCLUDE[prod_short](includes/prod_short.md)] you will find tooltips that can help guide you through the various business processes.
-For each tooltip, choose the **Learn more** link to open Help for the page in question.
+[!INCLUDE[prod_short](includes/prod_short.md)] includes teaching tips for pages and tooltips for fields and actions that can help guide you through the various business processes.
+For each tooltip or teaching tip, choose the **Learn more** link to open Help for the page in question.
 On all pages, use Ctrl+F1 on your keyboard to open Help for the page in question.
 The question mark in the upper right corner open the **Help and Support** page, and you can get to product Help from there as well.

 ## Next Steps